-In 2008, Brooklyn residents Andy O’Neill and Alex Richards spent an entire year volunteering at one of ASAP’s community care centres deep in the rural heartlands of the Eastern Cape.
+In 2008, Brooklyn residents Andy O’Neill and Alex Richards spent an entire year volunteering at one of ASAP’s drop-in centres deep in the rural heartlands of the Eastern Cape.
 Alex wrote very movingly of her experiences on our website, especially about the way Nokulunga Mzobotshe, the Garden and Nutrition Manager at Hlomelikusasa, who has since passed away, had touched both their lives.

 This year they returned to the field with their two year old daughter Trixie.
 Here’s what they had to say about their adventures this time round, beginning with why they they had chosen to return.